greenfield932/CarND-Path-Planning-Project/README.md

 (Implementation details contains only details on basic flow, more complex flow including trajectory adjusting between refresh steps not included).

 ## Implementation details on behavior planning

+Behavior planning implemented using finite state machines

+![alt text][image9]

+Basic flow of transition function implemented in [vehicle.cpp lines: 215-234](src/vehicle.cpp#L205).
+Some of states change based on logic conditions and some based on cost functions.
+There were implemented 2 cost functions: distance_to_vehicle_cost [vehicle.cpp lines: 277-279](src/vehicle.cpp#L277) and vehicle_speed [vehicle.cpp lines: 284-289](src/vehicle.cpp#L284).
+They used to change state from "keep lane" state to "prepare lane change left"/"prepare lane change right" states.
+It allows to find a best state based on distance to the vehicle ahead/behind and it's speed.
+Weights of cost functions adjusted with the sense that speed of the vehicle ahead is more important than distance to that vehicle.

 ## Basic Build Instructions